-The total antioxidant capacity evaluation test (phosphomolybdenum evaluation) is a quantitative method to evaluate water-soluble and fat-soluble antioxidant capacity; in fact, the total antioxidant capacity of a compound with antioxidant potential.
-The basis of this method is based on the reduction of Mo^{6+} to Mo^{5+} , and as a result of this reaction, a green phosphomolybdenum complex is formed in an acidic environment.
-As can be seen in Figure 3, in this research, enzymatic hydrolysis significantly increased the antioxidant capacity of the flaxseed protein, and increasing the hydrolysis time with pepsin and pancreatin enzymes significantly increased the antioxidant capacity of samples.
-For example, after 40 minutes of hydrolysis, the antioxidant capacity of samples obtained from pepsin and pancreatin was 0.710 ± 0.06 and 0.860 ± 0.05 respectively (absorbance at 695 nm), which by progressing the hydrolysis process up to 200 minutes for pepsin enzyme and 160 minutes for pancreatin enzyme, the antioxidant capacity increased significantly and reached to 1.1 ± 0.08 and 1.36 ± 0.08 (absorbance at 695 nm), respectively and decreased with further increase (p<0.05).
-The total antioxidant activity of all hydrolysates was lower than the total antioxidant capacity of vitamin C (1.65 ± 0.06 , absorbance at 695 nm).
+As can be seen in Fig. 3, in this research, enzymatic hydrolysis significantly increased the antioxidant capacity of the flaxseed protein, and increasing the hydrolysis time with pepsin and pancreatin enzymes significantly increased the antioxidant activity of samples.
+For example, after 40 minutes of hydrolysis, the antioxidant capacity of samples obtained from pepsin and pancreatin was $0.710 \pm 0.06$ and $0.860 \pm 0.05$ respectively (absorbance at 695 nm), which by progressing the hydrolysis process up to 200 minutes for pepsin enzyme and 160 minutes for pancreatin enzyme, the antioxidant capacity increased significantly and reached to 1.1 $\pm$ 0.08 and 1.36 $\pm$ 0.08 (absorbance at 695 nm), respectively (p<0.05).
+The total antioxidant activity of all hydrolysates was lower than the total antioxidant capacity of vitamin C (1.65 $\pm$ 0.06, absorbance at 695 nm).
 In this regard, it can be stated that with the increase in the hydrolysis time of the pepsin and pancreatin, the release of peptides with electron-donating properties has increased.

-These peptides have been able to transform free radicals into stable compounds with less reactivity, which ultimately increased the antioxidant activity of all samples with increasing time (Arabshahi-Delouee & Urooj, 2007).
-In accordance to these results, Umayaparvathi et al., (Umayaparvathi et al., 2014) revealed that the antioxidant capacity of oyster protein hydrolysates was concentration depended and the highest total antioxidant activity of the hydrolysates was obtained at a concentration of 1 mg/ml, but it was significantly lower than the control sample (vitamin C).
-Also, Bougatef et al., (Bougatef et al., 2009) reported that increasing in the concentration of fish protein hydrolysate had a positive effect on the increasing of the total antioxidant capacity of the samples and the hydrolysates obtained from trypsin had higher total antioxidant capacity than samples obtained from pepsin.
+These peptides have been able to transform free radicals into stable compounds with less reactivity, which ultimately increased the antioxidant activity of all samples with increasing time (Arabshahi-Delouee & Urooj, accordance 2007).
+In to these results.
+Umayaparvathi et al. (Umayaparvathi et al., 2014) revealed that the antioxidant capacity of oyster protein hydrolysates was concentration dependent and the highest total antioxidant activity of the hydrolysates was obtained at a concentration of 1 mg/ml, but it was significantly lower than the control sample (vitamin C).
+Also, Bougatef et al. (Bougatef et al., 2009) reported that increasing in the concentration of fish protein hydrolysate had a positive effect on the increasing the total antioxidant capacity of the samples and the hydrolysates obtained from trypsin had higher antioxidant capacity than obtained from pepsin.